-Additionally, Otis College faculty and staff have access to the Employee Assistance Program (EAP) through Aetna, which provides specific resources related to alcohol and other drug use and abuse.
-The EAP program treats each person as individual client and strictly adheres to the confidential rights of clients in accordance with federal and state laws and College policies.
+Additionally, Otis College faculty and staff have access to the Employee Assistance Program (EAP) through Aetna.
+Programs treat each person as individual clients and strictly adhere to the confidential rights of clients in accordance with federal and state laws and College policies.
 Programs can be accessed here: